hanabi/hanabi.github.io/Reference.md

 * When saving a critical card, players will generally choose either color or number in order to best satisfy *Good Touch Principle*.
 Or, in situations where either color or number will satisfy *Good Touch Principle*, they will choose the clue that touches the maximum amount of useful ancillary cards (in order to get a "2 for 1" or "3 for 1" instead of a "1 for 1").
 * When a player does **not** do this, it very strange.
 From *High Value Principle*, it implies it is a *Play Clue* instead of a *Save Clue*, so it is either a *Prompt* or a *Finesse* on the critical card being saved.

-### The Suboptimal Trash Bluff Chop Move
+### The Unnecessary Trash Finesse/Bluff Chop Move

-* The *Trash Bluff* is often done as a last resort - there was no other way to touch the next player's *Finesse Position* card without violating *Good Touch Principle*.
+* The *Trash Finesse* or *Trash Bluff* is almost always done as a last resort - there was no way to give a direct *Play Clue* to the player's *Finesse Position* card without violating *Good Touch Principle*.
-* However, sometimes there **is** a way to "cleanly" touch the next player's *Finesse Position* card, but the positive/negative information on the rest of the hand would be useless.
-In these types of situations, the *Trash Bluff* is used to stall out the discard of a potentially useful card in the clue receiver's hand.
+* However, sometimes there **is** a way to "cleanly" touch the player's *Finesse Position* card.
+In this situation, doing a *Trash Finesse* or *Trash Bluff* would be unnecessary.
+But what if a player does it anyway?
-* And other times, there **is** a way to "cleanly" touch the next player's *Finesse Position* card, and it would be a "free" touch on a useful ancillary card.
-Or, the positive/negative information on the rest of the hand would be very useful - it would "fill in" a mystery card, or make a mystery card playable.
-* In this third situation, if a *Trash Bluff* is **still** used, then it follows from *High Value Principle* that it should *Chop Move* the clue receiver in addition to getting the blind-play.
-(It should only *Chop Move* one card.)
+* In this situation, the point of the clue must be to give the clue receiver a safe discard.
+Thus, the clue receiver should *Chop Move* all of the cards to the right of the trash in the exact same way as a *Trash Chop Move*.
+* For example, in a 3-player game, this **would not** be an *Unnecessary Trash Finesse Chop Move*:
+  * All of the 2's are played on the stacks except for the red 2.
+  * Bob has a red 2 on his *Finesse Position* and another red 2 on his chop.
+Thus, Alice cannot give a red clue **or** a 2 clue to Bob without the clue violating *Good Touch Principle*.
+  * Alice clues number 2 to Cathy, touching a blue 2 on slot 4.
+  * Bob blind-plays red 2 from his *Finesse Position*, knowing that this is a *Trash Finesse* or *Trash Bluff*.
+  * Cathy knows that her 2 is trash.
+She also knows that this was likely the only way that Alice could "get" Bob's *Finesse Position* card.
+* For example, in a 3-player game, this **would** be an *Unnecessary Trash Finesse Chop Move*:
+  * All of the 2's are played on the stacks except for the red 2.
+  * Bob has a red 2 on his *Finesse Position* and no other red cards in his hand.
+Thus, Alice could give a red clue to Bob in order to "get" the red 2.
+  * Alice clues number 2 to Cathy, touching a blue 2 on slot 4.
+  * Bob blind-plays red 2 from his *Finesse Position*, knowing that this is a *Trash Finesse* or *Trash Bluff*.
+  * Cathy knows that her 2 is trash.
+However, she also knows that this *Trash Finesse* was unnecessary, as Alice could have just clued red to Bob.
+Thus, Cathy knows that this is an *Unnecessary Trash Finesse Chop Move*, so she marks her slot 5 card as *Chop Moved*.
-* *Suboptimal Trash Bluff Chop Moves* are tricky in that they have information asymmetry: the player who blind-plays will **not** know that the card is chop moved, while everyone else will.
-All players will have to keep this in mind until the chop move has been demonstrated.
+* Importantly, *Unnecessary Trash Finesse/Bluff Chop Moves* are tricky in that they have information asymmetry: the player who blind-plays will **not** know that the card is chop moved, while everyone else will.
+All players will have to keep this in mind until the *Chop Move* has been demonstrated.

+### The Unnecessary Trash Finesse/Bluff Chop Move (Alternate Form)

-* An alternate form of the *Suboptimal Trash Bluff Chop Move* exists where the suboptimality is **not** in the clue receivers hand but in someone else's hand.
-For example, in a 4-player game:
+* An alternate form of the *Unnecessary Trash Finesse/Bluff Chop Move* exists where the unnecessary part is **not** in the clue receivers hand but in someone else's hand.
+* For example, in a 4-player game:
   * Blue 1 and red 4 are played on the stacks.
-  * It is Alice's turn.
-Bob has blue 2 in his *Finesse Position*.
-It is possible for Alice to *Finesse* blue 2 by cluing blue 3 in Cathy's hand.
-This would be a 2-for-1 clue.
-  * Instead, Alice clues red to Donald, which touches a red 1.
-This is a *Trash Bluff* because it makes Bob think he has red 5, but he instead blind-plays blue 2.
-This is a 1-for-1 clue.
+  * Alice clues red to Donald, which touches a red 1 on slot 3.
-  * Donald knows that since Alice did a 1-for-1 instead of a 2-for-1, he should chop move.
+  * Bob blind-plays his *Finesse Position*, knowing that this is a *Trash Finesse* or *Trash Bluff*.
+It is a blue 2 and successfully plays.
+  * Cathy discards.
+  * Donald knows that his red card is trash.
+However, at the time the clue was given, Donald sees that Alice could have actually clued a blue 3 in Cathy's hand to perform a normal *Finesse*.
+A normal *Finesse* is a 2-for-1 and a *Trash Bluff* is a 1-for-1, so Donald knows that Alice must have had a good reason for this.
+  * Donald knows that this must be the alternate form of the *Unnecessary Trash Bluff Chop Move*, so he marks his slot 4 card as *Chop Moved* and discards the red 1.
-  * Cathy does not know that Donald will chop move until he demonstrates it or until the blue 3 in her hand is directly clued.
+  * Cathy does not know that Donald is *Chop Moved*.
+However, she will be able to retroactively figure it out once the blue 3 is clued.
+Alternatively, she will know once Donald demonstrates the *Chop Move* by discarding his slot 3.

 ### Ejection